-- (26) "Interconnection Application" means the Interconnection Customer's request to interconnect a new Generating Facility or Microgrid, or to increase the Nameplate Rating of, or make a Material Modification to the operating characteristics of, an existing Generating Facility or Microgrid that is interconnected with the Electric Power System. - (27) "Interconnection Customer" means any entity or individual, including PREPA, the Electric Power System Operator, their affiliates and subsidiaries, that proposes to interconnect to the Electric Power System. - "Interconnection Facilities" means the EPS Interconnection Facilities and the Interconnection Customer's Interconnection Facilities (collectively, "Interconnection Facilities") which include all facilities and equipment between the Generating Facility or Microgrid and the Electric Power System, including any modification, additions or upgrades that are necessary to physically and electrically interconnect the Generating Facilities and/or Microgrid to the Electric Power System.
+- (26) "Interconnection Application" means the Interconnection Customer's request to interconnect a new Generating Facility or Microgrid, or to increase the Nameplate Rating of, or make a Material Modification to the operating characteristics of, an existing Generating Facility or Microgrid that is interconnected with the Electric Power System. - (27) "Interconnection Customer" means any entity or individual, including PREPA, the Electric Power System Operator, their affiliates and subsidiaries, that proposes to interconnect to the Electric Power System. - (28) "Interconnection Facilities" means the EPS Operator's Interconnection Facilities and the Interconnection Customer's Interconnection Facilities (collectively, "Interconnection Facilities") which include all facilities and equipment between the Generating Facility or Microgrid and the Electric Power System, including any modification, additions or upgrades that are necessary to physically and electrically interconnect the Generating Facilities and/or Microgrid to the Electric Power System.
 For Microgrids with multiple Generating Facilities, Interconnection Facilities may occur behind the Microgrid Point of Common Coupling.
 Interconnection Facilities are facilities used solely by the Interconnection Customer's Generating Facility and shall not include Distribution Upgrades or Network Upgrades. - (29) "Interconnection Ombudsperson" means a person appointed by the Energy Bureau to facilitate resolution of disputes regarding the interconnection process and to track and monitor the interconnection process, amongst other duties, as defined by the Energy Bureau. - (30) "Interconnection Transformer" means the transformer through which the Generating Facility interconnects with the EPS.
 This may also be the electrical transformer that supplies energy to the Host Load. - (31) "Island" means a condition in which a portion of an EPS is energized solely by one or more Generating Facilities while that portion of the EPS is electrically separated from the rest of the EPS on all phases to which the Generating Facility is connected.
 When an Island exists, the Generating Facility energizing the Island may be said to be "Islanding" or "Islanded."
-Islands may be Intentional or Unintentional.
+Islands may be Intentional.

-Commented [A4]: LUMA now proposes to have this Attachment 8 removed from this Regulation and incorporated into the TIR which will facilitate future necessary or suitable revisions or updates to this document while still being subject to Energy Bureau approval.
+Commented [A4]: LUMA now proposes to have this Attachment 8 removed from this Regulation and incorporated into the TIR which will facilitate fatture necessary or usuable revisions or updates to this document while still being subject to Energy Bureau approval.
+Formatted: Hohjohight

-- (32) "Limited Export" means the exporting capability of a Generating Facility or Microgrid whose Export Capacity is limited below the Nameplate Rating by any configuration or operating mode described in Section 1.47Section 1.47Section 5.121.47. - (33) LUMA Energy Servoo LLC a limited liability company organized under the laws of the Commonwealth of Puerto Rico ("LUMA" or "Operator") under the terms of the Operation and Maintenance Agreement dated as of June 22, 2020, as amended from time to time in accordance with its terms (including any amendments as may be contemplated by the Supplemental Agreement (as defined in Exhibit F-1 to such agreement)). - "Material Modification" means a modification to machine data (33)(34)or equipment configuration or to the interconnection site after receiving notification by the Electric Power System Operator of a complete Interconnection Application with a material impact on the cost, timing, or design of any Interconnection Facilities or Upgrades, or a material impact on the cost, timing or design of any Interconnection Application with a later queue priority date.
-A Material Modification shall include, but may not be limited to, a modification from the approved Interconnection Application that: (1) increases the Nameplate Rating, Export Capacity, Operating Profile, or output characteristics of the proposed interconnection; (2) changes or replaces generating equipment, such as generator(s), inverter(s), transformers, relaying, controls, etc., and substitutes equipment that is not a like-kind substitution in certification, size, ratings, impedances, efficiencies or capabilities of the equipment; (3) changes transformer connection(s) or grounding; and/or (4) changes to certified inverters with different specifications or different inverter control specifications or set-up.
+- (32) "Limited Export" means the exporting capability of a Generating Facility or Microgrid whose Export Capacity is limited below the Nameplate Rating by any configuration or operating mode described in Section 1.47Section 1.47Section 5.121.47. - (33) LUMA Energy Serveo LLC a limited liability company organized under the laws of the Commonwealth of Puerto Rico ("LUMA" or "Operator") under the terms of the Operation and Maintenance Agreement dated as of June 22, 2020, as amended from time to time in accordance with its terms (including any amendments as may be contemplated by the Supplemental Agreement (as defined in Exhibit F-1 to such agreement)). - (33)(34) "Material Modification" means a modification to machine data or equipment configuration or to the interconnection site after receiving notification by the Electric Power System Operator of a complete Interconnection Application with a material impact on the cost, timing, or design of any Interconnection Facilities or Upgrades, or a material impact on the cost, timing or design of any Interconnection shall include, but may not be limited to, a modification from the approved Interconnection Application that: (1) Export Capacity, (2) changes or replaces generating equipment, such as generator(s), inverter(s), transformers, relaying, controls, etc., and substitutes equipment that is not a like-kind substitution in certification, size, ratings, impedances, efficiencies or capabilities of the equipment; (3) changes to certified inverters with different specifications or different inverter control specifications or set-up.